babelfish-for-postgresql/babelfish_project_website/_quickStart/install.md

 export cmake=/usr/local/bin/cmake
 ```

 Now we have all set to build the extensions.
-To so, we need to go to the contrib folder in the Babelfish extension source code, and then build the
+To do so, we need to go to the contrib folder in the Babelfish extension source code, and then build the
 extensions one by one.
 We do it with the following script:

 ``` sh